Meet the Instructors

-Priya will be teaching our after school sessions, which start in November 2013.
+Priya is teaching our after school sessions

 Jennifer has always been a passionate maker and being educated in earth sciences, working with clay was a comfortable fit.
 She's particularly interested in how pottery culture connects to food culture, and how these relate to the food chain and supply.
 She primarily creates functional stoneware pots using slab, coil, and sculpture techniques – but no technique or trick is off limits!
 She lives in the Kawarthas and seeks inspiration from our local plants, geology, wildlife, and seasonal cycles.